 The Killing Kind stars John Savage (The Deer Hunter, Hair, The Onion Field, Do the Right Thing, etc.) in one of his earliest roles as a young man named Terry Lambert.
 Terry is an accused rapist who has recently been released from jail and is out for revenge.
-Savage is perfectly cast here as a sympathetic loner that you somehow sympathize with, but his innocent demeanor hides a dark and disturbed personality.
-Other stand out performances in The Killing Kind include Ann Sothern (Maisie, A Letter to Three Wives, The Blue Gardenia, Crazy Mama, etc.) as Terry Lambert’s overbearing mother Thelma.
+Savage is perfectly cast here as a sympathetic loner that you sympathize with but his innocent demeanor hides a dark inner world.
+Other stand out performances in The Killing Kind include the great Ann Sothern (Maisie, A Letter to Three Wives, The Blue Gardenia, Crazy Mama, etc.) as Terry Lambert’s overbearing mother Thelma.
 She carries on a strange and unhealthy relationship with her son that hints at sexual abuse.
-Their unusual family dynamic leads to Terry’s mental disintegration and finally has dire consequences for everyone.
+Their unusual family dynamic leads to Terry’s mental disintegration.
 Luana Anders, Cindy Williams, Ruth Roman and Sue Bernard also have memorable roles here.

-This extremely effective and creepy thriller might seem a little campy to some thanks to Ann Southern’s odd turn as Thelma Lambert, but I think it’s one of the smarter and more interesting movies made in the early seventies that attempted to explore the deranged mind of a sexual predator and killer.
+This extremely effective and creepy thriller might seem a little campy to some thanks to Ann Southern hamming it up as Thelma Lambert but I think it’s one of the smarter and more interesting movies made in the early seventies attempting to explore the mindset of a sexual predator and killer.
 The film will remind some viewers of Hitchcock’s Psycho (1960), but Harrington brings his own insights and individual style to The Killing Kind.

-Dark Sky’s widescreen DVD presentation of The Killing Kind runs 95 minutes long and contains optional English subtitles.
+Dark Sky’s widescreen DVD presentation of the film runs 95 minutes long and contains optional English subtitles.
 It also features an interview with director Curtis Harrington, which unfortunately was his last since Harrington passed away earlier this year due to complications following a stroke.
 You can currently purchase The Killing Kind from Amazon for $17.99 (it retails for ($19.99) and it should be available for rent at online sources such as Netflix and Greencine.